A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives

 A continuous-time gradient descent then corresponds to the coupled system of \acp{ode}

+with $\{x_i^0\}_{i=1}^n$ initialised, for example, as independent samples from some $\mu_0 \in \cP(\R^d)$.
 Numerically integrating \eqref{eq: kgdd} forward in time results in a deterministic algorithm that generalises (to nonlinear $\cL$) the \ac{ksd} descent algorithm of \citet{korba2021kernel}.
 Note that the `descent' here is with respect to the (squared) \ac{kgd}, while \ac{mfld} performs descent with respect to $\eobj$.
-For illustration, we performed \ac{kgd} descent using $n = 100$ particles initialised at $\mathcal{N}(0,9\idmat)$, and using Adam optimisation to integrate the system of \acp{ode} in \eqref{eq: kgdd}.
-The resulting approximation is displayed in the centre right panel of \Cref{fig: different methods}; this method achieved the lowest values of \ac{kgd}.
+For illustration, we performed \ac{kgd} descent using $n = 100$ particles initialised at $\mu_0 = \mathcal{N}(0,9\idmat)$, and using Adam optimisation to integrate the system of \acp{ode} in \eqref{eq: kgdd}.
+The resulting approximation is displayed in the centre right panel of \Cref{fig: different methods}; this method achieved the lowest test errors and the lowest values of \ac{kgd}.
 Full details are contained in \Cref{app: detail mfnn}.